 (d) the processing of the data does not comply with this Regulation for other reasons.
-Amendment da) there shall be no legal basis for the processing of data other than the consent of the data subject.

 The potential implications of this clause are unclear and would need to be explained.

 Proposal for a regulation Article 17 - paragraph 1 - point d a (new)